osilander/203.311/Week3/Week3.md

 ```

 > **EXERCISE 8**
-> We learned earlier how to make pie charts.
-Make pie charts for the normal tissue, primary tumor and secondary tumor.
+> We learned how to make pie charts earlier, so make pie charts for the normal tissue, primary tumor and secondary tumor.
 Are there any clear differences in the proportions of the five immune cell types?

-Because it's hard to know what plot type produces the clearest visualation of your data, it is often helpful to try other options and see if you like them better.
-For group data, like that given here, bar charts are often used.
+Because it's hard to know what plot type will produce the clearest visualation of your data, it is often helpful to make different plots and see if you like them better.
+For group data, bar charts are a common choice.

-It can also sometimes be convenient to re-order your dataset – this can make it easier for your readers to understand the results.
+It is also often convenient to re-order your dataset – this can make it easier for your readers to follow the results.
 Here, let's move the immune cell types around so they're in alphabetical order.

 ```R
 cell.type <- c("basophils", "eosinophils", "lymphocytes", "mast cells", "neutrophils")